The Netanyahus: Synopsis

 The novel's protagonist, Ruben Blum, is a historian at the fictional Corbin College in the fictional town of Corbindale, New York in the late 1950s.
 He is the first and only Jewish person at Corbin.

 He finds himself perpetually navigating microaggressions of his department chair, Dr. Morse.
 One of the humiliating incidents involves making Blum portray Santa Claus at the college's Christmas party because “it’ll free up the people who actually celebrate the holiday to enjoy themselves.”

 Because he is Jewish, Dr. Morse involuntarily appoints Blum to the hiring committee for a Jewish historian by the name of Benzion Netanyahu.
 The hiring committee assignment takes an unexpected twist when Benzion arrives for lunch at Blum's residence, not alone but with the unannounced company of his audacious wife and three feral children (Yonatan, Benjamin, and Iddo).
 The Netanyahus' visit shakes up Ruben's life, leaving him to navigate a whirlwind of events beyond his control.

 Audiobook

-Cohen recorded an audiobook version with Pushkin Industries, which features voice work from David Duchovny.
+The audiobook version published by Pushkin Industries is read by the author with contributions from David Duchovny and Ethan Herschenfeld.